A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Introduction

-We propose a scalable variational framework that integrates SIVI with spatial basis representations to enable fast Bayesian inference for large, continuous-domain SGLMMs across a range of non-Gaussian response types.
+We propose a scalable variational framework that integrates SIVI with spatial basis representations to enable fast Bayesian inference for large-scale, continuous-domain SGLMMs across a range of non-Gaussian response types.
+This study focuses on spatial models defined over continuous spatial domains (i.e., point-referenced data), rather than areal data models such as Markov random fields or CAR/SAR models~\citep{cressie2015statistics}.
 By combining an implicit neural mixing distribution with an explicit Gaussian variational layer for the basis coefficients and fixed effects, our SIVI–basis approach flexibly captures posterior dependencies while remaining computationally efficient.
 The methodology accommodates a broad class of response types, including negative binomial, gamma, Poisson, Bernoulli, and Gaussian, without relying on Laplace or conjugacy-based approximations.
 Through extensive simulation studies considering 20 scenarios and two real-world applications, we demonstrate that the proposed SIVI–basis framework achieves predictive accuracy and posterior summaries comparable to MCMC, while reducing computation time by an order of magnitude or more.

-In the context of continuous-domain SGLMMs, there is a dearth of VB methods that simultaneously: (i) accommodates gamma and negative binomial responses with dispersion, alongside Bernoulli, Poisson, and Gaussian data; (ii) exploits basis representations to scale to large spatial datasets; and (iii) avoids ad hoc Laplace or quadratic approximations required for conditional conjugacy.
-Our proposed method fills this gap by adapting SIVI to SGLMMs in a way that preserves computational efficiency while enabling flexible inference for non-conjugate non-Gaussian spatial models.
+In the context of continuous-domain SGLMMs, there is a dearth of VB methods that simultaneously: (i) accommodate gamma and negative binomial responses with dispersion, alongside Bernoulli, Poisson, and Gaussian data; (ii) exploit basis representations to scale to large spatial datasets; and (iii) avoid ad-hoc Laplace or quadratic approximations required for conditional conjugacy.
+Our proposed framework combines SIVI with a basis representation of latent spatial processes, which allows joint estimation of regression effects, dispersion parameters, and latent spatial effects without relying on conjugacy-based approximations.
+This extends scalable variational inference to a wider range of spatial models, while still remaining computationally efficient for modeling large datasets.